operations-project/ansible-collection-site-runner/CONTRIBUTING.md

-# Contributing to AshOps
+# Contributing to Operations Platform

-Thank you for your interest in contributing to AshOps!
+Thank you for your interest in contributing to Operations Platform!
 Here are some of the guidelines you should follow to make the most of your efforts:

 ## Code Style Guidelines